kubernetes-sigs/cli-utils/README.md

 ### Status Lookup

-In addition to performing interpritation of status from an object in-memory, `cli-utils` can also be used to query status from the server, allowing you to retrieve the status of previously or concurrently applied objects.
+In addition to performing interpretation of status from an object in-memory, `cli-utils` can also be used to query status from the server, allowing you to retrieve the status of previously or concurrently applied objects.